netgen/ibexa-site-api/docs/introduction/index.rst

 As Repository API was designed to be usable for general purpose, it can come as awkward and too verbose when used for building websites.
-Site API fixes this by implementing a dedicated API layer on top of eZ Platform Repository API which is designed for developing websites.
+Site API fixes this by implementing a dedicated API layer on top of Ibexa Repository API which is designed for developing websites.

 Having a dedicated layer enables us to take an extra step and do things you would not typically want to do in Repository API.
 With Site API we can we can implement lazy loaded properties and methods